 It is legal to use a VPN in China?

-Even if VPN is a 100% legal technology, some countries apply massive penalties for internet surfers who’re using a VPN.
+Even if VPN is a 100% legal and valuable technology, some countries apply massive penalties for internet surfers who’re using a VPN.
 The countries that completely ban VPNs are Iraq, North Korea, Belarus, and Turkmenistan.

 Still, you can rest assured that VPNs are not illegal in mainland China.
 Even so, since 2018 VPN traffic is regulated in China, and only a few VPN services work there.
 That is why you need to do a bit of research before choosing a VPN to bypass the intense online restrictions applied.
 As always, I got you covered, and you will find a list of the best VPNs you can count on below.